AdrienPoupa/laradose/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - unzip and wget or curl for the installation script

-This was tested on Linux (Ubuntu, should work on all Debian derivatives) and Windows (2004, Docker Desktop and WSL2 Backend, Ubuntu 20.04 LTS).
+This was tested on Linux (Ubuntu, should work on all Debian derivatives) and Windows 10 2004(Docker Desktop and WSL2 Backend, Ubuntu 20.04 LTS).
 It may or may not work on MacOS.

 ## 2. Installation Instructions